kushin101094/lotterycandy/README.md

 ## Features

 - **Custom Packet Sending:** Engage in a unique lottery game by sending packets from Optimism to the Base chain and vice versa, aiming for the lowest transmission time.
-- **Competitive Leaderboard:** Keep track of your ranking and compete against others in real-time as you strive for the top positions.
 - **Transparent and Fair:** All transactions and results are recorded on the blockchain, ensuring a fair and transparent process.
 - **Automatic Prizes:** Winners are automatically awarded prizes directly through smart contracts, ensuring immediate and secure distribution.